VisionOra/aws-ML-ops-lambda-glue/README.md

 --additional-python-modules as key
 pandas,numpy,SQLAlchemy,scikit-learn,psycopg2-binary as value

+### 5. Use model_training.py script as a glue job and set job parameters in job details as

+--additional-python-modules as key
+pandas,numpy,SQLAlchemy,scikit-learn,psycopg2-binary as value

+### 6. Make lambda function for trigger_data_prep

+integerate it with S3, whenever new file **insurance_data.csv** uploaded, the trigger runs the data_preperation job on glue.

+### 7. M### 6.
+Make lambda function for trigger_model_training

+Make EventBridge that enabled for Succeeded data-preperation job, in code make a trigger for model_training job.(Allow permissions for Lambda functions and in Lambda function allow permissions for event put and target).

 ### 5. Flow

 - Make S3 bucket and set enviroment variables for lambda function(BUCKET, KEY)